uri-templates-time/specification/specification-1.1.0.md

 The hour, minute, second, and also the month date fields have natural defaults for their starting points (hours start at a day boundary, minutes at an hour boundary, seconds start at the minute boundary, and months start at the year boundary), so that the start of the phase is always clear when interpreting delta modifiers for these date elements.

 But for year and day fields, the starting point of the delta is arbitrary and therefore must be stated explicitly using the `phasestart` modifier in order for generation to be possible.
-Year and day fields with a delta and no `phasestart` modifier can only be used for only parsing of URIs.
+Year and day fields with a delta and no `phasestart` modifier can only be used for the parsing of URIs.

 Example: